 A new area of low pressure will arrive Monday and early next week.
 Cold air will remain in place.

 The storm will provide persistent snowfall for Monday night and Tuesday morning.
-As of today, 1-4 inches of snow are possible.
-Keep in mind, the trajectory of this storm could change and that may mean the difference between more snow or less snow.
+As of Friday, it appears 1-4 inches of snow are possible.
+Keep in mind, the trajectory of this storm could change, and that may mean the difference between more snow or less snow.
 As always, we’ll keep you updated.

 Remember to download the FREE Local4Casters weather app -- it’s easily one of the best in the nation.
 Just search your app store under WDIV and it’s right there available for both iPhones and Androids!
 Or click the appropriate link below.